Page updated 1st August 2017

 Bridge House Hotel - burnt down in 1936.

-Crawford Hotel - was built as a farmhouse in 1825.
+Crawford Hotel - was built as a house in 1825.
 It was substantially rebuilt in 1939 to convert it into a hotel.
+It is now a Coop.

 Double Locks Hotel - Canal - constructed in 1701 when the canal was extended.